The natural beauty of St. Thomas provides a perfect backdrop for various outdoor pursuits.

 March 31 commemorates the transfer of the isles from Denmark to the U.S. In 1917.

-English is spoken officially and universally understood.
+The country's official language is english and universally understood.
 While a local English Creole dialect is spoken, visitors encounter no significant language barrier.

 Dine at family-owned restaurants and use local tour guides to support the island's community members directly.

-The St. Thomas Carnival usually includes a wide array of local foods, music, and street performances.
+The St. Thomas Carnival often features a wide array of local foods, music, and street performances.

 Find tranquility and revitalization within the island's serene beauty.